 Reasons to Stay in Your Solar Lease

 1. Staying in your lease gives you more coverage if anything goes wrong.
 Under a lease, all of your equipment is covered.
 For example, if your inverter goes out while under a lease, you won’t have to pay $2,000 - $3,000 for a new one.
 If you do buyout of your lease, the service and repair package included on your equipment will no longer cover you, but you will still have the manufacturer warranty.
 So if your inverter has a 10-year warranty and you’re in year 7, you’ll still have 3 years left on that warranty before you’d be on the hook for paying.

 2. Sometimes the buyout cost is more than the value it would add to your home.
 This is another case by case basis, but if the buy out cost doesn’t make sense regarding what it would add to your home’s value, staying in your lease might be the better financial option.

 There’s a lot to consider when you’re presented with the option to buyout your lease.
 We hope some of these points of consideration help make your decision a little easier.
 If you would like more guidance on what’s best for your solar situation, contact a solar savvy real estate agent, or one of our affiliates, Tara Rutkowski, a licensed real estate agent who specializes in solar homes at Tara@RutkowskiHomes.com or 623-640-6546.

-If you're interested in adding solar to your home, we invite you to download our free solar guide, Is Solar Right For You?
+If you're interested in adding solar to your home, we invite you to download our free solar guide, Are Solar & Batteries Right For You?
 In it you'll learn the critical factors that contribute to a solar purchase decision.